awsdocs/aws-cdk-guide/doc_source/codepipeline_example.md

 The AWS CDK enables you to easily create applications running in the AWS Cloud\.
 But creating the application is just the start of the journey\.
 You also want to make changes to it, test those changes, and finally deploy them to your stack\.
 The AWS CDK enables this workflow by using the **Code\*** suite of AWS tools: AWS CodeCommit, AWS CodeBuild, AWS CodeDeploy, and AWS CodePipeline\.
 Together, they allow you to build what's called a [deployment pipeline](https://aws.amazon.com/getting-started/tutorials/continuous-deployment-pipeline/) for your application\.

 The following example shows how to deploy an AWS Lambda function in a pipeline\.
-In this example, your AWS CDK code and your Lambda code are in the same project\.
-The Lambda code is in the `Lambda` directory\.
+Two stacks are created: one to deploy your Lambda code, and one to define a pipeline to deploy the first stack whenever your Lambda code changes\.
+Your Lambda code is intended to be in a AWS CodeCommit repository, although you can work through this example without any Lambda code \(the pipeline will fail, but the stack that defines it will deploy\)\.

 **Note**
 The Lambda function itself is assumed to be written in TypeScript regardless of the language you're using for your AWS CDK app\.
+To use this example to deploy a Lambda function written in a different language, you'll need to modify the pipeline\.

 To set up a project like this from scratch, follow these instructions\.